msh9/codinginthetrenches.com/content/post/2021-06-26-cors-and-s3-and-cors.md

 <!--more-->

 The personal irony of the post is that I have written education materials and taught engineers at work about CORS.
 Yet here I am admitting that I had my own personal website misconfigured for some time.

 Also, this is a somewhat long post for an issue fixed by two small settings.
-It is long because of the amount of context needed to understand why we need to make to the two small setting changes; please bear with me.
+The short, short, summary is,

+- The `crossorigin` attribute must also be specified when using the HTML `link` tag with the `integrity` attribute.
+- The CloudFront distribution must be configured to use CORS headers, such as `origin` as the cache key and pass those headers to the backend when hosting static resources that need to be served with CORS headers.

-With that all said, we will start with a primer,
+With that said, let's chat about details,

 # What